PD Info Public Domain Information Project

 Traditional

-V - Way down upon the Swanee ribber, Far, far away C - All de world am sad and dreary' Eb'ry whar I roam N - a.k.a.
-Way Down Upon the Swanee River PD Reprint
+V - Way down upon the Swanee ribber, Far, far away C - All de world am sand and dreary' Eb'ry whar I roam N - a.k.a.
+Way Down Upon the Swanee River

 Old Grey Mare